Second-hand bookstall in Madrid

 Benefits of studying Modern Languages at Merton

-Our tutors cover a wide range of academic interests, meaning that we can offer in-house tuition on topics ranging from the conquest of the Americas and colonial literature to 20th-century French literature and philosophy.
+Our modern languages tutors cover a wide range of academic interests, meaning that we can offer in-house tuition on topics ranging from the conquest of the Americas and colonial literature to 20th-century French literature and philosophy.
 For topics not covered by college tutors, we arrange specialist tuition with world-leading experts around the University.

 Our small cohorts and friendly modern languages teaching team cultivates a supportive and collegial atmosphere among students and tutors.
 An active Modern Languages Society organises an annual dinner alongside other social events throughout the year.

-Our students consistently gain outstanding results in both the Preliminary Examination and the Final Honours School.
+Our modern languages students consistently gain outstanding results in both the Preliminary Examination and the Final Honours School.
 In order to ensure that all students can achieve their academic potential, Merton offers a wide range of academic, financial, and welfare support, including:

 • generous financial support for undergraduates, including book and travel grants, vacation residence for those preparing for exams, and a dedicated travel grant for the year abroad;